 Brem Moldovsky is one of the authors of a 2015 Formal Opinion of the New York State Bar Association, Federal and Commercial Division Section’s Committee on Ethics and Professionalism titled “Whether an Attorney May Threaten to File a Disciplinary Complaint Against Another Lawyer.”

-Brem Moldovsky is a contributor to New York State Bar Association, Federal and Commercial Division Section’s Compilation of the NYS Commercial Division Judge’s Rules.
+Brem Moldovsky is a contributor to a past New York State Bar Association, Federal and Commercial Division Section’s Compilation of the NYS Commercial Division Judge’s Rules.

-Brem Moldovsky’s recent Pro Bono work includes counseling to small business owners, farmers, the mentally ill, and educational institutions, as well as being a volunteer attorney with New York Free Legal Answers.
+Brem Moldovsky’s Pro Bono work includes counseling to small business owners, farmers, the mentally ill, and educational institutions, as well as being a volunteer attorney with New York Free Legal Answers.

-Mr. Moldovsky has twice participated as a judge at Drexel Law School’s nationwide Transnational meet competition.
+Mr. Moldovsky has participated as a judge at Drexel Law School’s nationwide transactional meet competition.

 Brem Moldovsky’s civic activities include, but are not limited to: Pro Bono representation of indigents from 1997 to the present and contributions to and volunteering for various educational, community and philanthropic organizations.
 He has served as a little league commissioner and many times as coach.
 Brem Moldovsky is particularly fond of causes which help children, the less fortunate, and the environment.
 When not working Brem can be found with his family or outside tending to his family farm from which organic vegetables are shared with food pantries.

-Brem Moldovsky has worked with and trained over 50 law clerks attending such law schools as University of Pennsylvania, NYU, Temple University, Cardozo, Drexel and others.
+Brem Moldovsky has worked with and trained over 50 law clerks attending such law schools as University of Pennsylvania, Drexel University, Temple University, NYU, Yeshiva University, and others.